Canonical-AI-Inc/canonical/README.md

 ## Features

+- **Context-Aware Semantic Caching.** High precision caching for conversational AI (i.e., Voice AI agents).
+Get cache hits only when it's contextually appropriate.
+- **High Recall Semantic Caching.** Get cache hits even for open-ended applications where you wouldn’t expect many cache hits.
 - **Fast Semantic Caching.** Response times are ~40 ms for on-prem deployments and ~120 ms for over-the-network.
-- **High Precision Semantic Caching.** Quality is paramount for your user experience.
-On a cache hit, the Canonical Cache correctly answers the user query.
-- **High Recall Semantic Caching.** Get cache hits even for applications where you wouldn’t expect many cache hits.
 - **Secure Semantic Caching.** Queries with PII are not cached so user data is safe.
 - **Multitenancy.** Each product, each AI persona, or each user can have its own cache.
 You decide the scope of the cache.
 - **Tunable Cache Temperature.** You decide whether you want a cache hit to return the same response or differently phrased responses.